-Use Nest cameras only in the environment they were designed for:
+Only use Nest cameras in the environment that they were designed for:

 - Nest Cam IQ Indoor, Nest Cam Indoor and Dropcam: These cameras are designed for indoor use only.
-Do not get the camera, power adapter, or USB cable wet.
+Do not get the camera, power adaptor or USB cable wet.

-- Nest Cam Outdoor: Your camera is rated IP65, so it is designed to withstand dust, rain, and snow.
+- Nest Cam Outdoor: Your camera is rated IP65, so it is designed to withstand dust, rain and snow.
 Do not submerge it in water.
-We recommend using only an electrical outlet equipped with a ground fault circuit interrupter (look for “Test” and “Reset” buttons on your outlet).
+We recommend only using a power socket protected by a residual current device (RCD).

 - Nest Hello video doorbell: Your camera is rated IPX4.
-It is designed to withstand dust, rain, and snow.
+It is designed to withstand dust, rain and snow.
 If your doorbell occasionally gets colder or hotter than the listed temperatures, you may see a temporary change in the quality of your video stream.
-We recommend installing your doorbell in shade to protect it from the heating effects of sunlight, especially in climates with prolonged high temperatures.
+We recommend installing your doorbell in a shady position to protect it from the heating effects of sunlight, especially in climates with prolonged high temperatures.

 To avoid risk of other serious injury:

-- Cords can be a strangulation hazard.
-Keep Nest camera cables out of the reach of children and pets, more than 3 feet (1 m) away.
-Most Nest cameras have versatile mounting options and a digital zoom feature; so you should have no problem installing it far enough from your kids.
+- Cables can be a strangulation hazard.
+Keep Nest camera cables out of the reach of children and pets, more than 1 metre (3 ft) away.
+Most Nest cameras have versatile mounting options and a digital zoom feature; so you should have no problem installing it far enough from your children.

 Install your camera properly:

-- Nest Cam IQ Indoor, Nest Cam Indoor and Dropcam: The camera should be installed no more than 6.5 to 13 feet (2 to 4 m) above the floor.
+- Nest Cam IQ Indoor and Nest Cam Indoor: The camera should be installed no more than 2 to 4 metres (6.5 to 13 ft) above the floor.
 If the camera falls, it could potentially cause harm.

-- Nest Cam IQ Outdoor and Nest Cam Outdoor: If your Nest camera is installed more than 6.5 feet (2 m) above the ground, make sure you’ve got a cable clip close to the camera head (19.5 inches or 50 cm from the base).
+- Nest Cam IQ Outdoor and Nest Cam Outdoor: If your Nest camera is installed more than 2 metres (6.5 ft) above the ground, make sure that you’ve got a cable clip close to the camera head (50 cm or 19.5 inches from the base).

 Data protection and privacy laws in your country may impose some responsibilities on you and your use of a Nest camera.
 You, not Nest, are responsible for ensuring that you comply with any laws that may apply to the use of a Nest camera.

-For example, we recommend you avoid filming public pathways or your neighbor's private property.
-You may also need to display a notice that alerts visitors to your home that you are using a Nest camera, or declare and obtain permission from your local authorities.Depending on where you live, you might need to get the consent of people visiting your home when using familiar face alerts.
-Finally, we recommend you only record or share clips of individuals with their consent.
+For example, we recommend that you avoid filming public pathways or your neighbour's private property.
+You may also need to display a notice that alerts visitors to your home that you are using a Nest camera or declare and obtain permission from your local authorities.Depending on where you live, you might need to get the consent of people visiting your home when using familiar face alerts.
+Finally, we recommend that you only record or share clips of individuals with their consent.